 Come learn about small scale certified organic market gardening, raising livestock and building maintenance/repairs/construction.
 Volunteers can also learn about off-grid living and low-tech adaptations, such as our unique walk-in cooler for vegetables (it chills with ice we stored in winter).

 Experience with gardening and/or construction/repairs would be an asset, but an eagerness to learn and contribute are equally important.
-Volunteers should be healthy, fit and prepared to work outdoors in all weather conditions and with mosquitoes.
+Volunteers should be healthy, fit and prepared to be outdoors in all weather conditions and with mosquitoes.
 Volunteers should also be able to communicate openly and have a positive attitude.

 The Yukon is a stunning place and there are endless hiking, canoeing, camping, etc opportunities, even from our doorstep.
 I’ll go to town once or twice a week (Saturdays in May to mid-June, Mondays and Thursdays the rest of the summer).
 A personal vehicle will be an asset if you want to go to town or further afield at other times, though hitchhiking is also an option.